Michelle Brasfield, Ed.D.

 The mission of the school counseling master's degree program at The University of Memphis is to prepare professional school counselors to implement developmentally informed, data driven, ASCA National Model ® school counseling programs to support the growth of their student clientele across academic, career, and personal-social life domains.

 We are a comprehensive school counseling program that leads to licensure by the Tennessee State Department of Education as a School Counselor.
 Most schools require that counselors they hire be licensed or certified as school counselors by the state in which they are employed.
-Our academic program meets or exceeds the academic requirements for school counseling for all state departments of education and the United States Overseas Dependents Educational program.
 Within the program students learn counseling skills and develop competency to implement developmentally driven, evidence supported, school counseling programs aligned to The American School Counselor Association's National Model ®.
 Graduates of our program have the course work and skills to immediately operate effectively at any grade level they are assigned.

 MS Program Information